-In the midst of purchasing an ERP system, there are multiple decision points and numerous factors.
+In the midst of selecting an ERP system, there are multiple decision points and numerous factors.
 Where to begin?
 What are the primary selection criteria that you and your team need to know before you start?

 1. Company goals and objectives